kevinkk525/pysmartnode/README.md

 The basic configuration options of a component are when using SmartServer or COMPONENTS dictionary in components.py:
 * package:                  The python package location, the "." means that it is in *pysmartnode.components*
 * component:                The component is the class name or function/coroutine name.
 A component started by a function is called a "service"
 * constructor_args:         These are the arguments for the constructor of the component class or function/coroutine.
-It can be a dictionary or a list but a dictionary is preferred as it makes the configuration more readable.
+It has to be a dictionary.

 ## 5. Tools